Neutrino phenomenology in a Standard Model extension with $\mathbf{T^\prime\times Z_{10} \times Z_2}$ symmetry: Introduction

 The fact that among neutrino oscillation parameters, two neutrino mass-squared splitting $\Delta m^2_{21}=m^2_{2}-m^2_{1}$, $|\Delta m^2_{31}|=|m^2_{3}-m^2_{1}|$, the solar mixing angle $s^2_{12}$ and the reactor mixing angle $s^2_{13}$ have been determined with high accuracy whereas the atmospheric mixing angle $s^2_{23}$ has also been determined with reasonably good precision and lies close to its maximal value, $M_\nu$ can be constructed from another approach whereby the phenomenological outcomes stem from applying certain conditions on the entries of $M_\nu$ \cite{Dey2023,Chakraborty2023,Chakraborty2024ess,Chakraborty24,VienEPJPlus25}.
 In recent studies \cite{Chakraborty24,VienEPJPlus25}, a simple relationship between entries of $M_\nu$, $(M_\nu)_{13}=(M_\nu)_{31}=-\frac{1}{2}(M_\nu)_{22}$, has been suggested and $M_\nu$ takes the form

-in which, \begin{itemize} \item [$\bullet$] in Ref. \cite{Chakraborty24}, $A, B, F, G$ and $J$ being complex, and the SM is supplemented by $A_4 \times Z_{10} \times Z_2$ symmetry with two $SU(2)_L$ triplets, one doublet and up to thirteen singlets are introduced to generate the desired form of $M_\nu$. \item [$\bullet$] in Ref. \cite{VienEPJPlus25}, $A, B, F$ and $G$ are complex while $J$ is considered as a real parameter.
+in which, \begin{itemize} \item [$\bullet$] in Ref. \cite{Chakraborty24}, $A, B, F, G$ and $J$ are complex, and the SM is supplemented by $A_4 \times Z_{10} \times Z_2$ symmetry with two $SU(2)_L$ triplets, one doublet and up to thirteen singlets are introduced to generate the desired form of $M_\nu$. \item [$\bullet$] in Ref. \cite{VienEPJPlus25}, $A, B, F$ and $G$ are complex while $J$ is considered as a real parameter.
 On the other hand, the symmetry of the SM is supplemented by $A_4 \times Z_{12} \times Z_2\times Z_3$ symmetry with one $SU(2)_L$ doublet and eleven singlets are introduced. \end{itemize} Based on the above analysis, it is necessary to develop a more optimized model with fewer scalars.
+In this work, we consider an alternative symmetry, $T^\prime$, featuring a reduced scalar sector compared to Ref. \cite{Chakraborty24}, and the additional Abelian symmetries are fewer than those in Ref. \cite{VienEPJPlus25}.
+Namely, two suplemented symmetries, $Z_{10}$ and $Z_{2}$, are introduced, and the model involves twelve scalars, including one doublet and eleven singlets.
+It is noted that $T^\prime$ is the double covering group of $A_4$; however, they are two completely different groups. $A_4$ includes two groups $Z_3$ and $Z_2\times Z_2$ as its subgroups, whereas $T^\prime$ includes three groups $Z_4, Z_6$ and $Q_4$ as its subgroups \cite{Kobayashi2022}.

 The structure of the work is outlined as follows.
 In Section \ref{diagonalization}, we provide a brief presentation of the diagonalization of the Majorana neutrino mass matrix.
 Section \ref{model} is devoted to the description of the model.
 Section \ref{Numericalanalysis} is dedicated for the numerical analysis.
 Finally, the conclusions are presented in Section \ref{conclusion}.
 Appendices \ref{apptprime} and \ref{appz10} give brief descriptions of $T^\prime$ and $Z_{10}$ groups, respectively.
 All terms, up to dimension six, prevented by the symmetries of the model are summarized in Appendix \ref{preventedterm}.
 A concise description of the minimization condition of the scalar potential is presented in Appendix \ref{potential}.